Doesn't Really Matter: Commercial performance

-The track peaked at number two on the Rhythmic Top 40, number three on Hot R&B/Hip-Hop Songs and Mainstream Top 40, and at number nine on the Hot Dance Singles Sales.
-It also registered a 75-1 climb on the Hot Singles Sales chart, after debuting before its physical release because of street date violations.
+The track peaked at number two on the Rhythmic Top 40, number three on the Hot R&B/Hip-Hop Singles & Tracks and Mainstream Top 40 charts, and number nine on the Maxi-Singles Sales chart.
+It also registered a 75-1 climb on the Hot Singles Sales chart, after debuting before its physical release because of street-date violations.
 "Doesn't Really Matter" was certified gold by the Recording Industry Association of America (RIAA) on September 25, 2000, for selling 500,000 copies in the US.
 According to the RIAA, Jackson became the third female singer, after Madonna and Whitney Houston, to achieve 19 gold-selling singles.
 The song was the 13th best-selling single of 2000 in the US with sales of 600,000 copies (rounded off to the nearest 100,000).

-In Canada, "Doesn't Really Matter" debuted at number 45 on the RPM Top 100 Singles chart dated July 3, 2000.
+In Canada, "Doesn't Really Matter" debuted at number 45 on the RPM 100 Hit Tracks chart dated July 3, 2000.
 On the October 2 issue, it peaked at number two.
 In Australia, the song bowed at number 28 on the ARIA Singles Chart.
 On the New Zealand Singles Chart, it peaked at number 27 and spent a total of six weeks on the chart.
 "Doesn't Really Matter" fared better on the UK Singles Chart where it debuted at number five, making it Jackson's 15th single to reach the top 10 in the UK.
 The song was present on the chart for 11 weeks and was certified silver by the British Phonographic Industry (BPI) for selling 200,000 copies.
 In Europe, "Doesn't Really Matter" charted in the top 10 in Denmark, Italy, Poland and Spain.
 It also reached the top 20 in Belgium (Wallonia), the Netherlands, Norway, Sweden, and Switzerland.
 In Japan, "Doesn't Really Matter" received a Japan Gold Disc Award from the Recording Industry Association of Japan (RIAJ) for Top Selling Song of the Year by a foreign artist.